PaperMC/docs/docs/paper/admin/reference/world-configuration.md

 - **description**: A list of nbt paths that will be removed from the `EntityTag` tag on items which spawn entities.
   The format of these strings follows the same format used to select nbt paths in vanilla commands.
 If the spawning was directly caused by a player and the player has the `minecraft.nbt.place` permission, the filter list will be ignored.
+  The defaults are set to prevent entities from spawning or moving to a place other than the location they are placed.
+If `Pos` wasn't included, for example, a spawn egg could place an entity at any coords from any location.
 - **note**: Some adventure maps may require this to be an empty list to function correctly, but we do not recommend turning it off on a public server.